Hillbilly Rock

+Musical style and composition

+Hillbilly Rock has been described as a neotraditional country, honky-tonk, and country rock album, with elements of rockabilly, bluegrass, and Western music.

+Critical reception

+Peter Saros of Country Universe praised the album in a retrospective review, referring to it as "an essential album from the early '90s country canon that bristles with 'gutsy, imaginative, guitar-gramed [sic] arrangements, and stormy sensuality' even as it is too often overshadowed by the bigger commercial successes of its era."

 Content

 Several songs on this album are covers or would later be covered by other artists.
 Johnny Cash's "Cry!
 Cry!
 Cry!" first appeared on his 1957 album With His Hot and Blue Guitar.
 "Me and Billy the Kid" was written and recorded by Joe Ely for his album Lord of the Highway and would later be covered by Pat Green and Kevin Welch and the Overtones.
 "Don't Leave Her Lonely Too Long" was covered by Gary Allan on his 1998 album It Would Be You.